×

 Sold by the 3m bundle

 This beautiful hand-crocheted lace is made with the Godavari Delta Women's Lace Co-operative which provides equitable employment to women artisans through Fair Trade production.
-The designs are based on historic patterns and are made from GOTS certified organic cotton.
+The designs are based on historic patterns and are made from organic cotton.
 Each

 card holds 3 meters of lace and is available in five naturally dyed colors.
 Approx. width = 38 mm.
 Please note: expect some variation in size due to this lace being made entirely by hand.